syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/convert-project.md

     ![BackupLocation](images/BackupLocation.png)

-6. If you installed the trial setup or NuGet packages from nuget.org, you must register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key to your application since Syncfusion<sup style="font-size:70%">&reg;</sup> introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio&reg; release.
+6. If you installed the trial setup or NuGet packages from nuget.org, you must register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key to your application since Syncfusion<sup style="font-size:70%">&reg;</sup> introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio<sup style="font-size:70%">&reg;</sup> release.
 Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key to your project.
-Refer to this [blog](https://www.syncfusion.com/blogs/post/introducing-license-key-validation-for-the-essential-js-2-platforms.aspx) post for understanding the licensing changes introduced in Essential Studio&reg;
+Refer to this [blog](https://www.syncfusion.com/blogs/post/introducing-license-key-validation-for-the-essential-js-2-platforms.aspx) post for understanding the licensing changes introduced in Essential Studio<sup style="font-size:70%">&reg;</sup>